SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

   - [NPM](http://npmjs.org/) is a package manager for `NodeJS`.
-Like other package manager, one of his tasks is to manage the dependencies of any package.
-That's the reason why we have only to install `handlebars-cmd`.
-This package has `handlebars` as its dependencies.
+Like other package managers, one of its tasks is to manage the dependencies of a package.
+That's the reason why we have to install only `handlebars-cmd`.
+This package has the `handlebars` package as one of its dependencies.

 Now we will update the handler scripts to use `Handlebars`.
 For the moment, we will just play with a simple template.
 So, first create a file in `ha/config` called